ViktorJp/VPNMON-R2/README.md

 2. If a VPN Client is connected, it sends a PING through to Google's DNS server to determine if the link is good (configurable)
 3. If it determines that the VPN Client is down, or connection is broken, it will attempt to reset the VPN
 4. If it determines that multiple VPN Clients are running, it will attempt to reset the VPN
+5. If it determines that the NordVPN server load is too high, it will attempt to reset the VPN
-5. Updates Skynet whitelist with all US-based NordVPN endpoint IP addresses (optional) - FYI, you can easily change this for the country of your choice.
+6. Updates Skynet whitelist with all US-based NordVPN endpoint IP addresses (optional) - FYI, you can easily change this for the country of your choice.
-6. Updates VPNMGR cache with recommended NordVPN/PIA/WeVPN endpoint information (optional), and merges/refreshes these changes with your Merlin VPN Client configurations
+7. Updates VPNMGR cache with recommended NordVPN/PIA/WeVPN endpoint information (optional), and merges/refreshes these changes with your Merlin VPN Client configurations
-7. Uses a randomizer to pick one of 5 different VPN Clients to connect to (configurable between 1 and 5)
+8. Uses a randomizer to pick one of 5 different VPN Clients to connect to (configurable between 1 and 5)
-8. Initiates the connection to the specified VPN endpoint.
+9. Initiates the connection to the specified VPN endpoint.
-9. It will loop through this process every 30 seconds (configurable)
+10. It will loop through this process every 30 seconds (configurable)
-10. If it determines that my other (optional) external script VPNON.SH is resetting the connection, it will hang back until VPNON.SH is done.
+11. If it determines that my other (optional) external script VPNON.SH is resetting the connection, it will hang back until VPNON.SH is done.
-11. Logs major events (resets/connection errors/etc) to /jffs/scripts/vpnmon-r2.log (optional)
+12. Logs major events (resets/connection errors/etc) to /jffs/scripts/vpnmon-r2.log (optional)
-12. It will reset your VPN connection at a regularly scheduled time using the settings at the top of the script (optional)
+13. It will reset your VPN connection at a regularly scheduled time using the settings at the top of the script (optional)
-13. It now shows the last time a VPN reset happened indicated by "Last Reset:", an indicator when the next reset will happen, and how often the interval happens (in seconds) on the easy-to-read VPNMON-R2 interface in your SSH shell, along with a progressbar to show script activity
+14. It now shows the last time a VPN reset happened indicated by "Last Reset:", an indicator when the next reset will happen, and how often the interval happens (in seconds) on the easy-to-read VPNMON-R2 interface in your SSH shell, along with a progressbar to show script activity
-14. Added a new API lookup to display the VPN exit node city/location next to the active VPN connection.
+15. Added a new API lookup to display the VPN exit node city/location next to the active VPN connection.
 This API is free, and guarantees at least 1000 lookups per month.
 In lieu of doing a lookup each single refresh interval, a location lookup is only done when either the script starts up fresh, when it detects VPNON doing a reset, or if VPNMON-R2 initiates a reset.
-15. Added the concept of SuperRandom(tm) NordVPN Connections!
+16. Added the concept of SuperRandom(tm) NordVPN Connections!
 This is a NordVPN feature only!
 When enabled, it will fill your VPN client slots with random VPN servers across the country of your choice (set by the NordVPNCountry variable).
 Distance, load, and performance be damned!!

 What if I'm not running VPNMGR/NordVPN(PIA/WeVPN)/Skynet?
 ---------------------------------------------------------